Taking a Gap Year

 These are only two organisations that offer gap year programs - a quick online search should turn up a whole bunch more.

 Make the Most of It

-A gap year can be a great way to experience things that you normally wouldn't in the world of formal study.
-Whether it simply offers a break from study, or inspires you to try a career direction you never thought of before, a gap year can be an amazing and memorable experience.
-The key is to know what you want to get out of your gap year, and then to work toward that goal.
+A gap year can be a great way to experience things you normally wouldn't as a student.
+Whether it offers a break from study or inspires a new career direction, a gap year can be amazing and memorable.
+The key is to know what you want to get out of it and then to work toward that goal.